-- 1. Open the control box panel. - 2.
-Make sure the HACR shipped from the factory is at OFF position (the white arrow pointing at OFF). - 3.
-Insert the shaft all the way with the cross pin on the top of the shaft in the horizontal position. - 4.
-Measure the tip of the shaft to the outside surface of the corner post to be 0.88 inches. - 5.
-Tighten the locking screw to secure the shaft to the HACR. - 6.
-Turn the handle to the OFF position with red arrow pointing at OFF. - 7.
+- 1. Open the control box panel. - Make sure the NFD shipped from the factory is at OFF position (the arrow on the black handle knob or on the silver metal collar is at OFF). - 3.
+Insert the shaft with the cross pin on the top of the shaft in the horizontal position.

+- 4. Measure the tip of the shaft to the outside surface of the corner post to be 0.88-in. - 5.
+Tighten the locking screw to secure the shaft to the NFD. - Turn the handle to OFF position with red arrow pointing at OFF. - 7.
 Install the handle on to the corner post vertically with the red arrow pointing up. - 8.
 Secure the handle to the corner post with (2) screws and lock washers supplied.